7sferry/gatsby-plugin-google-analytics-data-reporting-api/README.md

 ### privateKey

-required. it's your private key from google cloud console. download the json, and copy and paste the "private_key" here. it's start with "-----BEGIN PRIVATE KEY-----".
+required. it's your private key from Google cloud console. download the json, and copy and paste the "private_key" here. it's start with "-----BEGIN PRIVATE KEY-----".

 ### property